ustclug/documentations/docs/infrastructure/intranet/gateway.md

 ## `gateway-el`

+!!! todo TODO

+	Currently `systemctl restart networking` is required after a reboot to set up tunnel.
+This bug should be fixed.

 ### tunnelmonitor

 The tunnels used by `gateway-el` is mainly maintained by [tunnelmonitor](https://github.com/ustclug/tunnelmonitor).
 Its config files are in `/etc/tunnelmonitor`, service is `tunnelmonitor.service`, and log is `/var/log/tunnel_monitor.log`.